 At around this time, the ½ A Company of the Munsters arrived from Bergues with the troop of the 15th Hussars at Oisy.
-The Coldstream handed over the guard on the 2 canal bridges, 1 permanent and 1 built by the Royal Engineers, to the A Company Munsters, before marching south to Étreux.
+The Coldstream handed over the guard on the 2 canal bridges, 1 permanent and 1 built by the Royal Engineers, to A Company, Munsters, before marching south to Étreux.
 The 2 bridges had been prepared for demolition, but were not destroyed as this was now the only route for the main body of the Munsters, the Bergues-Boué road being occupied by the Germans.

 The withdrawal and march south from Oisy by the Coldstream began at 3.30pm.

 At around 4pm, strong German cavalry forces were seen to the west of Wassigny and were engaged by the British guns at Maison Rouge.
 The Germans were now hard on the heels of the 1st (Guards) Brigade.

 It is not clear at precisely what time Charrier’s main body of Munsters (B, C, D Companies and the remainder of A Company and Chute’s Machine Gun section with the 2 gun section of 118th Battery, RFA) crossed the canal and reached Oisy.
 It was probably around 5pm.

 C Company was left as the bridge guard, with a detachment under Lieutenant Awdry holding the north of Oisy.